-This paper makes its analysis from a psychoanalytic theoretical framework, interpreting Happy Land as a multifaceted strategy of resistance.
-It studies the mechanisms by which Mother Rita and Nikki preserve and value their ancestral heritage and identity and how collective memory serves both as a shield and a sword in the struggle for survival.
-Last, this study aims to awaken a renewed consciousness among African Americans to "catch a glimpse into this wealth of heritage" (Frederick Douglass Memorial Park Conservancy Inc.) bequeathed by their ancestors, a heritage that holds the promise of a more inclusive and empowered future, as envisioned by the narratives that continue to shape and sustain the community.
+Based on these observations, this paper brings under analysis frameworks of resistance and resilience grounded in history and legacy, focusing on their role as it emerges in the fight for social affirmation in Perkins-Valdez's Happy Land.
+It makes its analysis from a psychoanalytic theoretical framework, interpreting Happy Land as a multifaceted strategy of resistance.
+It studies the mechanisms by which Mother Rita and Nikki preserve and value their ancestral heritage and identity and how collective memory serves for them both as a shield and a sword, in the struggle for survival.
+The analysis is carried out with the aim of awakening in Black people a renewed awareness of the wealth of the heritage bequeathed by ancestors which holds the promise of a more inclusive and empowered future.